Akkatecture/Documentation/content/posts/akkatecture_init.md

 tags: []
 ---

 Akkatecture began because I found that the lack of comprehensive cqrs and es examples for akka.net was a huge oppertunity to help others.
 I suspect that most akka users, are the ones on the JVM side of the fence, which shows by the higher amount of community members in that open source project.
-Ok... onwards to Akkatecture, and why I decided to build it.
-I really like the APIs that ReceiveActors and ReceivePersistentActors expose as opposed to their base variants.
-I find the APIs to be far more cleaner and geared towards a better functional programming paradigm, which can lead to code that is more readable, testable, and maintainable.
-Although nothing is perfect.
-Akkatecture tries to make your domain semi-declarative and at least highly readable and maintainable.
+Ok... onwards onto what is Akkatecture pholosophically, and why I decided to build it.

 Akkatecture is set of constructs and patterns written in C# ontop of akka.net.
-The main goal of Akkatecture is to allow developers who are using akka.net to model their business domain within the akka.net framework easily.
-Akkatecture is built on reactive messaging & treats events as first class constructs, making it highly reactive and scalable, thanks akka.net!
-Akkatecture focusses mainly on messaging integration patterns between domain entities so you dont have to.
+The main goal of Akkatecture is to allow developers who are using akka.net to model their business domain within the akka.net framework with less friction.
+Akkatecture is built on reactive messaging & treats events as first class concept, making it highly scalable, thanks akka.net!
+Akkatecture focusses mainly on messaging integration patterns within your domain so that you dont have to.

 Akkatecture uses the actor model as the universal primitive of concurrent computation.
 This means that aggregates, sagas, jobs, and other domain concepts are modelled within the actor model.
 Invoking or interacting with the domain is done by having these actors either react through commands (sent from outside of the aggregate boundary), or through domain events, emitted from within the domain boundary, both of which are fundamentally messages.
 A strong case can be made for using the actor system as a basis for designing your distributed domain, because actors in actor systems embody 3 things fundamentally:

-**Processing** - actors can do work when requested to, the requested work can be initiated by a message, typically in the form of a command or an event, the locality of this processing is done within the instantiation of an actor itself.
+**Processing** - actors can do work when requested to, the requested work can only be initiated by a message, typically in the form of a command or an event, the locality of this processing is done within the instantiation of an actor itself.

 **Storage** - actors can store local internal state, in memory, and defer the storing of its state to a persistent store.
 This state is also thread safe from anything outside of the actors locality since actors process one message at a time and cannot be inspected externally.